Request a Quote

 Furthermore, Volcanoes National Park(PNV)’s over 160SqKm of rain forest and bamboo hosts a representative sample of incredible biodiversity in a very good state of conservation.
 Apart from the Mountain Gorillas and Golden Monkeys, there are forest elephants, giant forest hogs, buffaloes, duikers, bush bucks, bush pigs, many primates and bird species, that find the park a conducive place for their survival.
 However, the rugged terrain and the thick forests renders the animals (especially the mammals) elusive.
 Volcanoes National Park constitutes a world wonder because of its incredible biodiversity that includes even the endangered ones, and this was the major consideration for its declaration as one of the UNESCO world heritage sites.

-What to do/see in Volcanoes National Park, Rwanda
+What to see and do in Volcanoes National Park

 - Mountain Gorillas / Mountain Gorilla Trekking in Volcanoes National Park